 With its widening availability, consumers use and prefer it.

 Big or small, the video production process is the same.

 There are three stages: pre-production, production and post-production.
 Each is essential to the video production process.

 Tackling these stages in order is equally important if you’re going to have a successful video marketing campaign.

 You can produce your content in-house or outsource the production of your video content to a media production company.
 Most companies opt to do a little of both.

 Planning is key.
 Be versatile during the process in the event that uncontrollable events occur, but otherwise stick with the plan and count on your production team to have useful input and follow it.

 Consider breaking up long form video projects into shorter pieces that can be used in a myriad of ways to promote your brand.

 To maximize your investment, spread your video content across multiple channels.

-If you’re considering adding video to your marketing strategy, but not sure where to start, we can help.
-At Loyel Media, our creative media production experts can work closely with you to develop a winning video marketing campaign to promote your business.
+If you’re considering adding video content to your marketing strategy, but not sure where to start, we can help.
+At LOYEL, our creative media production experts can work closely with you to develop a winning video marketing campaign to promote your business.